harrisemersyn/ProjectEuler1-100/1-10/Notes 1-10.md

 ----------------------------------
 I will make notes on the rest of the ones I've finished when I'm not tired and lazy

 DigitString.txt is a file of the digits from problem 8.
-DigitStringTwo is a larger, randomly generated string of numbers I used to test runtime.
+DigitStringTwo.txt is a larger, randomly generated string of numbers I used to test runtime.

 Problem 1
 ----------